Smoking Cessation - Prevention Summary Table

 blue blue - Healthy People 2030 target

-Year Range 1998-2020 1992-2019 2003-2019
+Year Range 1998-2022 1992-2019 2003-2019

 Measure

-Attempt to quit: The percentage of adults (aged 18 years and older) who attempted smoking cessation within the past 12 months.
+Attempt to quit: The percentage of adults (aged 18 years and older) who attempted to quit smoking within the past 12 months.
 The numerator of this measure includes both people who currently smoke every day or some days and who, at the time of the survey, had quit smoking for at least 1 day during the past 12 months, as well as people who quit smoking less than or equal to 1 year ago.
 The denominator of this measure includes all adults who smoked 12 months prior to the survey.

 The percentage of adults who smoke (aged 18 years and older) and have seen a physician in the past 12 months who report that the physician advised them to quit smoking.

-The three measures presented here (“Any Cessation Aid,” “Any Cessation Medication,” and “Any Cessation Counseling”) use a common denominator consisting of people who smoke at the time of interview and report a quit attempt during the past 12 months as well as people who formerly smoked but quit smoking within the past 12 months.
+The three measures presented here (“Any Cessation Treatment,” “Any Cessation Medication,” and “Any Cessation Counseling”) use a common denominator consisting of people who smoke at the time of interview and report a quit attempt during the past 12 months as well as people who formerly smoked but quit smoking within the past 12 months.
 The numerators for each measure consist of individuals reporting the following behaviors:

-Recent Summary Trend Rising Rising Stable
+Recent Summary Trend Stable Rising Stable

-Recent Summary Trend Year Range 2016-2020 2014-2019 2010-2019
+Recent Summary Trend Year Range 2018-2022 2014-2019 2010-2019

 Desired Direction Rising Rising Rising

-Summary Graph Summary graph for Quitting Smoking, Click to see detailed view of graph Summary graph for Clinicians' Advice to Quit Smoking, Click to see detailed view of graph Summary graph for Evidence-based Cessation Aids, Click to see detailed view of graph
+Summary Graph Summary graph for Quitting Smoking, Click to see detailed view of graph Summary graph for Clinicians' Advice to Quit Smoking, Click to see detailed view of graph Summary graph for Evidence-based Cessation Treatment, Click to see detailed view of graph

-Measure Name: Evidence-based Cessation Aids
+Measure Name: Evidence-based Cessation Treatment

-Measure Name Evidence-based Cessation Aids
+Measure Name Evidence-based Cessation Treatment

 Year Range 2003-2019